pashinin/workgroups2/doc/guide/data-structures.rst

 ----------------------------------

-Ok, we define a session structure, and you can get the value of it with (wg-current-session)
+Ok, we define a session structure, and you can get the value of it with (wg-get-current-session)

 wg-defstruct creates functions like wg-session-..., wg-make-session (to manipulate structures).
 So if you have (wg-defstruct wg session ...) -